burzum/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 Quick-Start Tutorial
 ====================

 It is required that you have at least a basic understanding of how the event system of CakePHP work works.
-If you're unsure it is recommended to read about it first!
+If you're unsure it is recommended to read about it first.
 It is expected that you take the time to try to actually *understand* what you're doing instead of just copy and pasting the code.
+Understanding OOP and namespaces in php is required for this tutorial.

 This tutorial will assume that we're going to add an avatar image upload for our users.